 I lived with my Anxiety and it’s symptoms for the next three years.
 I’d take large amounts of Melatonin & Tylenol P.M. to fall asleep at night.
 It was impossible to sleep because I’d replay conversations over & over again in my head.
 I’d become energized at night although I was exhausted.
 My mind would play “what if” scenarios on 10x speed, all while trying to live up to a standard of perfect.

 My Anxiety still roars its ugly head here & there.
 I tend to feel the most anxious when I’m making a life decision or if I’m living up to unrealistic expectations.

-How I’ve utilized Yoga to help me cope with Depression & Anxiety.
+Yoga journey with Anxiety and Depression: How I’ve utilized Yoga to help me cope with Depression & Anxiety

 To activate this breath, you seal your lips & take long inhales and exhales through your nose.
 Tighten the muscles in the back of your throat so that your breath has a loud audible sound.

 I am more relaxed & present after several minutes of practicing this breathing.
 Breath regulation on the mat taught me to pause & close my eyes while focusing on my breath when life feels like it’s spiraling out of control.
 I’ve done this while waiting for my gas to pump, dealing with stress at work, & when my Anxiety is at it’s all time high.

 Another favorite breath of mine is Alternate Nostril Breathing!
 Watch the video below to learn more about how to do it & how it helps with Anxiety!

 Yoga journey with Anxiety and Depression: I am my highest priority.